 Here they are.
 My own opinions, take them, leave them, agree with them, burn them, that’s entirely up to you.
 I promised to share them plus many friends and readers have repeatedly asked for my thoughts so here they are!

 - For every study out there in the entire world, I can find another one that directly conflicts with the finding of the first.
 The strength of the study depends on methodology and sample size.
 However, when it comes to food, ethical limitations will only let RCT (Randomized clinical trials) go so far.
 You can only control for so many variables when you take into account how vastly different genetics and life experiences are.
 In other words, research isn’t the end all be all and can easily be misrepresented and taken out of context as this film demonstrates incredibly well.

 - All research is confounded by sponsor bias, not just those related to animal products.
-The soybean and canola industry funded the recent meta review of coconut oil that had everyone excited.
+The soybean and canola industry funded the recent meta-review of coconut oil that had everyone excited.
 The meat and dairy industry supported saturated fat research.
 It goes on and on.
-Nutrient research is a bunch of crap anyway.
+Nutrient research is a bunch of crap anyway (yep I just said that).
 We should be looking at the food overall, specifically the processing of it.
 If you have no idea what I’m talking about, please watch In Defense of Food, it’s the best Netflix Food Documentary I’ve seen.

 - Highly processed and highly palatable foods should not often be consumed, definitely not daily, this includes but is not limited to vegan candy, Tofurky, bologna, veggie straws, and uncured nitrate free bacon.

 - I don’t agree with everything the large organizations promote.
 For example, I think Diabetes recommendations are too high in carbohydrate.
 You don’t see me trying to discredit the whole damn organization for all the progress it’s made.